FilterJoe/coursera_Getting_and_Cleaning_data_project/CodeBook.md

 Raw data came from: Human Activity Recognition Using Smartphones Dataset, Version 1.0 [1] https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 This data was spread across 6 files.
-They were combined into one, more readable file, as follows:
+They were combined into one, more readable file and filtered for means and stds, as follows:
 * Data was originally in 3 files for training data, 3 files for testing data.
 Each group of 3 files consisted of subject, activity labels, and data
 * The training and testing files were merged, reducing the number of files from 6 to 3
-* The 3 remaining files were merged such that subject is column 1, activity labels column 2, and data is column 3
+* The 3 remaining files were merged such that subject is column 1, activity labels column 2, and data is column 3 through 563
 * The resulting 563 column dataframe was reduced to 81 columns by selecting only columns with "mean" or "std"
 * The activities values had digit codes replaced with the activity label to make to make for easier reading
-* Columns names were assigned with "subject" for column 1, "activity" for column 2, and features from the features.txt file assigned to corresponding columns
+* Columns names were assigned with "subject" for column 1, "activity" for column 2, and features from the features.txt file assigned as names to corresponding columns

 The data originally consisted of 10,299 observations across 30 subjects, each with multiple observations for 6 activities.
 This was summarized by averaging all observations per subject and activity, reducing the number of records from 10,299 down to 180.
 This final data frame is 180 observations x 81 variables.

-# List of the 81 variables:
+## List of the 81 variables:

 subject: Integer between 1 and 30 which references one of 30 human subjects in the experiment that performed the activity for the observation.